-During the year, 77.7% of the general revenues were derived from state-shared revenues and local sales tax.
-The retail picture provided sufficient sales tax revenues to sustain the operational costs of general government with operational cuts that were made over the last few years.
-Our national and state economies are trying to rebound from a deep recession.
-We show an increase in revenue in the construction sector.
+During the year, 83.16% of the general revenues were derived from state-shared revenues and local sales tax.
+The retail picture provided sufficient sales tax revenues to sustain the operational costs of general government.
+Our national and state economies have started to rebound from a deep recession.
+We show a decrease in revenue in construction sales tax of \$312,893 due to state mandated collection restrictions.
 We have seen more activity in the building sector and hope the economy will allow this to continue.
-Twenty two new home building permits and one large 44 unit condominium permit were received in fiscal year 2015-16 versus thirty five single family permits for the previous fiscal year.
-This affects building fees and construction sales tax which held steady in fiscal year 2015-16.
-Local sales tax increased by 2.07% and state shared revenues decreased 4.9% from the previous year.
-We monitor local sales tax receipts monthly and are seeing sales tax collections trend down to the previous year.
+Twenty six new home building permits were received in fiscal year 2016-17 versus twenty two single family permits for the previous fiscal year.
+This affects building fees and construction sales tax which was down in fiscal year 2016-17 by 43%.
+It is important to note that construction sales tax is paid after the completion of a home so funds received are delayed.
+Total local sales tax decreased by 9.14% and state shared revenues increased 2.96% from the previous year.
+We monitor local sales tax receipts monthly and are seeing sales tax collections trend up to the previous year.